Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Parameters:

 - message: `string`
-  >message to send to the clients.
+  >Message to send to the clients.

 - channel: `string`, optional
-  >channel name
+  >Channel name.

 - exclude: `string`, optional
-  >comma-separated list of client ids to exclude from the broadcast
+  >Comma-separated list of client ids to exclude from the broadcast.

 - include: `string`, optional
-  >comma-separated list of client ids to include from the broadcast (in addition to those subscribed to the given channel)
+  >Comma-separated list of client ids to include from the broadcast (in addition to those subscribed to the given channel).

 Example: